 The exit of the United Kingdom from the EU means the UK rich have taken back control.
 They can move their money into secret overseas accounts without European legislation that would have made it more difficult.
 It means a corporate boss who fails to pay workers the minimum wage or supply acceptable safety conditions is not subject to the European Court of Human Rights.
 The poor did not take back control.
 They lost what little control they had.

-We are told repeatedly that we are ‘leading the world’ and are ‘the best in the world’ by Mr Johnson and his Cabinet members.
+We were told repeatedly that we are ‘leading the world’ and are ‘the best in the world’ by Mr Johnson and his colleagues; co-conspiritors.
 This sets up an echo-effect that resonates in our minds as an axiomatic truth.
 When we discover that we have the worst motorway services for truckers in Europe and more children living in poverty than our European neighbours, this truth seems like a lie and it is easier to believe the lie than face the truth.

-Johnson knows from endless practice that what he says is of less consequence than the way he says it.
+Johnson always knew that what he said was of less consequence than the way it was said.
 People trusted the promise that an additional £350 million a week would go into the National Health service once we left the European Union.
 It did not happen.
 It was never going to happen.
-But the prisoners chained up in Plato’s Cave retreated into the shadow theatre of their own misconceptions.
+But the prisoners chained in Plato’s Cave retreated into the shadow theatre of their own misconceptions.

 Johnson promised a ‘bonfire’ of red tape knowing that the very opposite would occur.
 In order to rise through the competition and become Prime Minister, Mr Johnson made two commitments.
 1: to resign from the EU, and 2: to leave Europe’s customs union and single market.